invenia/blog/_posts/JuliaLangFeatures.md

 ## ✖️ Juxtaposition multiplication, convenient syntax for Units

  - [Unitful](https://github.com/ajkeller34/Unitful.jl) is really cool
- - Units can protect you against artithmatic mistakes
+ - Units can protect you against arithmetic mistakes
  - You get to write `2m` for 2 meters, and units are used
  - It is not magic